alexG53090/todo/README.md

 ### Basic To Do App :heavy_check_mark:
 > #### What is this?

-:books:  Full-stack web application that helps you keep track of tasks.
+:books:  Full-stack web application that helps you keep track of **tasks**.
-:star:  Assaign each task some points, depending on how difficult the task is.
+:star:  Assaign each task some **points**, depending on how difficult the task is.
-:tada:  Once you've completed a task, the points are added to your score!
+:tada:  Once you've completed a task, the points are added to your **score**!
 :surfer:  After a week, measure your weekly velocity, in points. **How fun!**

 #### Built With :wrench: